 What we've heard What we're doing about it Access to parks and river during construction and operation Access to parts of the park will be maintained during construction.
 All changes to public access during construction will be communicated to the public ahead of time.
 Disruption to public access to the parks during operation will be minimised where possible.
-Environmental impacts and benefits.
-Risk of negative environmental impacts such as blackwater and increased salinity, removal of native vegetation and impacts on flora and fauna VMFRP is carrying out extensive research into the potential environmental impacts during construction and beyond, and how these impacts will be managed.
+Environmental impacts and benefits and risk of negative environmental impacts such as blackwater and increased salinity, removal of native vegetation and impacts on flora and fauna VMFRP is carrying out extensive research into the potential environmental impacts during construction and beyond, and how these impacts will be managed.
 This includes plans for each watering event and plans for monitoring, to reduce the likelihood of adverse environmental outcomes.
 VMFRP will expand groundwater and salinity modelling to better understand and mitigate potential impacts.
-New monitoring bores installed in 2020 to enable collection and use of data to best inform models.
+New monitoring bores were installed in 2020 to enable collection and use of data to best inform models.
 The community will have the opportunity to provide feedback on these studies as part of the EES process.
 Governance structures do not allow for involvement of Traditional Owners in decision-making roles VMFRP is working with Traditional Owners to establish relationships and facilitate meaningful opportunities for input into both project-specific decisions, and future operational decisions (e.g. influencing environmental water deliveries via seasonal watering plans).
+VMFRP is undertaking specific engagement with decision makers in the First People of the Millewa-Mallee Aboriginal Corporation (FPMMAC) in a way that is aligned with the governance structure of the Registered Aboriginal Party and its membership group.
+VMFRP is engaging on Cultural Heritage Management Plan development.
+FPMMAC is the regulatory approver for the Wallpolla Island plan and First Peoples - State Relations is the regulatory approver for Lindsay Island (formerly Aboriginal Victoria).
 Ongoing connection to Country and protection of cultural heritage and values Intensive engagement is under way with Traditional Owners to seek early input and understand landscape values and how the project can support and protect these.
 VMFRP is preparing Cultural Heritage Management Plans at all sites with input from Traditional Owners.
+Operation of infrastructure needs to align with other nearby environmental water projects in NSW VMFRP will work in collaboration with NSW water agencies, particularly during development of operational plans and environmental watering plans.
+Project benefits and rationale need to be clearly communicated Developing targeted communications materials which outline the project benefits and rationale and using various engagement methods to reach different stakeholder groups.
+Developing a Monitoring, Evaluation and Reporting framework and program which will demonstrate the benefits and how these will be achieved.
+Intensive engagement with the community and stakeholders.
+Aboriginal Waterway Assessments will be supported to help improve understanding of Traditional Owners' values at each site and how the projects could positively impact these.
+Projects will take water away from irrigators VMFRP will work closely with landholders to communicate that projects will use existing environmental water entitlements and will protect farmers and irrigators, by improving the environment without need to buy back more water.